MxPerrot/BigBookSociety/README.md

    docker-compose up --build etl
    ```

+   **NOTE**
+   This might a few minutes, do not worry, if something goes wrong you will get an error message.

 3. **Initialize the Database:**
    The PostgreSQL container will automatically run the SQL scripts located in the `database/` folder on its first initialization.
    The scripts import data from the CSV files in `data/populate/`.